-It is interesting to add that in the eyes of some interviewed senior scientists the situation today was evaluated as better than some decades ago when posts were more limited, and there were little opportunities to apply for external funding.
-In the biographical accounts of some senior scientists one notices as well some periods spent outside academia, or unemployment spells.
-There were also situations in the previous generations of precarious employment or even unpaid positions, e.g. some senior researchers said that due to lack of permanent position they were on short-term contracts for even 10 years - but within one institution.
+It is interesting to add that in the eyes of some of the interviewed senior scientists, the situation today is evaluated as better than some decades ago when posts were more limited and there were few opportunities to obtain external funding.
+In the biographical accounts of the careers of some senior scientists, are present periods spent outside academia, or spells of

-I've started in my Institute with a research grant and after I had 10 contracts for 12 years before being permanent.
+\square I've started in my Institute with a research grant and after I had 10 contracts for 12 years before being permanent.
 42_M